 Low to medium.
 The donation functionality could very well become more easily customized and integrated into your current workflow as it becomes more widely used and Facebook adjusts the program accordingly, but how it looks presently is limited by the facts that 1) there is no option to integrate with your current platform and 2) collection of donor info is severely limited.

 Whichever platform you decide is best for your organization, it should make your work easier, not harder.
 Decide on what your most important priorities are and choose the system(s) catered to those needs.
 Fundraising is the hard work, collecting donations shouldn’t be.
-For more information on using GivePulse as a donation platform, reach out to us at firstname.lastname@example.org.
+For more information on using GivePulse as a donation platform, schedule a call with our giving team.